Vinh-Gogo/dispatch-monitoring/README.md

-# Project Development and Deployment Process with Docker Compose and CI/CD
+# Project Development and Deployment Process with Docker Compose

 # A. Model ML
  - As for CNN models for detection.
 I used YOLO for detection purpose which I trained on my personal Colab.
 Because YOLO quite light and very good real-time processing